Yue-ZHAO/wm/README.md

 Testing the Database
 ====================
-To test if the created database works, run (program will take a while to run):
+To test if the created database works, be patient and run:

 ```
 java -cp WikipediaMiner-XX-SNAPSHOT-fatjar.jar nl.tudelft.ewi.wis.test.DatabaseTest \
 	/path/to/wikipedia-template.xml Cat
 ```

-where the second parameter (here: Cat) can be any Wikipedia concept.
+where the second parameter (here: `Cat`) can be any Wikipedia concept.
 The program just prints out translations, synonyms, related concepts, etc.
 If no error occurs in the process, the database was built correctly.

-Running a Line-by-Line Annotation Experiment
+Line-by-Line Annotation Experiment
 ============================================
 This program annotates the text of a file, one line at a time.

-The format of the file is expected to be: [id] [text] (per line), e.g.
+The format of the file is expected to be: `[id] [text]` (per line), e.g.

 ```
 1 The domestic cat is a small, usually furry, domesticated, and carnivorous mammal.
-2 Paleo-indians migrated from Asia to what is now the United States
-	mainland around 12,000 years ago.
+2 Paleo-indians migrated from Asia to what is now the United States mainland around 12,000 years ago.
-3 The United States is a developed country and has the world's largest
-	national economy, with an estimated 2013 GDP of $16.2 trillion –22% of
-	global GDP at purchasing-power parity, as of 2011.
+3 The United States is a developed country and has the world's largest national economy, with an estimated 2013 GDP of $16.2 trillion –22% of global GDP at purchasing-power parity, as of 2011.
 ```
-The id does not need to be numeric, but a whitespace is required after the id (no tab!).
+The `[id]` does not need to be numeric, but a whitespace is required after the id (no tab!).
 The minimum sense probability can be set through wikipedia-template.xml.
-The [text] can be in HTML format, as a HTML preprocessor is used (not really tested yet).

 Then, run: